- Download our Moving to Rio de Janeiro Guide (PDF)

 Public schools in Rio de Janeiro

-Education at public schools in Rio de Janeiro is free to all children, including foreign children resident in the city.
+Education at public schools in Rio de Janeiro is free to all children.
+This includes foreign children resident in the city.
 All public schools are managed by the local municipality, which manages more than 1,000 schools.
 A standard curriculum is followed across all institutions, with classes being taught in Portuguese.

 Private schools in Rio de Janeiro

 Private schools in Rio de Janeiro generally follow the Brazilian national curriculum.
 Some private schools have a religious foundation (predominantly Catholic), while others offer bilingual instruction.

 Some expats choose to send their children to these schools due to the improved quality of education compared to public schools and lower fees compared to international schools.
-However, as classes are predominantly taught in Portuguese, it’s important that children have at least some proficiency in the language.
+However, as classes are predominantly taught in Portuguese, children must have at least some proficiency in the language.

 International schools in Rio de Janeiro